Treatment of partial-onset seizures (as monotherapy or adjunctive therapy).

 - May cause ↓ T3 and T4 (free and total) levels; may not be associated with other abnormal thyroid function tests.
 Evaluate abnormal thyroid tests clinically.

-- Monitor serum sodium periodically during therapy.
+- Monitor serum sodium and chloride levels periodically during therapy.
 May cause hyponatremia.

 - May cause pancytopenia, agranulocytosis, and leukopenia.
 Discontinue therapy if hematologic adverse reactions occur.